restic/restic/README.md

       restic [OPTIONS] <command>
     [...]

+You can easily cross-compile restic for all supported platforms, just supply the target OS and platform via the command-line options like this (for Windows and FreeBSD respectively):

+    $ go run build.go --goos windows --goarch amd64

+    $ go run build.go --goos freebsd --goarch 386

+The resulting binary is statically linked and does not require any libraries.

 More documentation can be found in the [user manual](doc/Manual.md).

 At the moment, the only tested compiler for restic is the official Go compiler.